The Separation of $NP$ and $PSPACE$

-There is a important and interesting open question on $\mathcal{NP}\overset{?}{=}\mathcal{PSPACE}$ in computational complexity.
-It is a widespread belief that $\mathcal{NP}\neq \mathcal{PSPACE}$.
-In this paper, we confirm this conjecture by showing that there is a language $L_d$ accepted by no polynomial-time nondeterministic Turing machines but accepted by a nondeterministic Turing machine running within space $O(n^k)$ for all $k\in\mathbb{N}_1$, by virtue of the premise of and then by diagonalization against all polynomial-time nondeterministic Turing machines via a universal nondeterministic Turing machine $M_0$ running in space $O(n^k)$ for all $k\in\mathbb{N}_1$.
-We further show that $L_d\in \mathcal{PSPACE}$, which leads to the conclusion Our approach is based on standard diagonalization similar to \cite{Lin21a,Lin21b} with many novel auxiliary methods.
+There is an important and interesting open question in computational complexity on the relation between the complexity classes $\mathcal{NP}$ and $\mathcal{PSPACE}$.
+It is a widespread belief that $\mathcal{NP}\ne\mathcal{PSPACE}$.
+In this paper, we confirm this conjecture affirmatively by showing that there is a language $L_d$ accepted by no polynomial-time nondeterministic Turing machines but accepted by a nondeterministic Turing machine running within space $O(n^k)$ for all $k\in\mathbb{N}_1$.
+We achieve this by virtue of the prerequisite of

+and then by diagonalization against all polynomial-time nondeterministic Turing machines via a universal nondeterministic Turing machine $M_0$.
+We further show that $L_d\in \mathcal{PSPACE}$, which leads to the conclusion

+Our approach is based on standard diagonalization and novel new techniques developed in the author's recent works \cite{Lin21a,Lin21b} with some new refinement.